 Copper gutters are the Rolls Royce of gutter materials.
 Over time they will develop a beautiful weathered patina, but there are a few downsides to choosing copper.
 Copper is unfortunately very expensive, difficult to source, and must be installed carefully as it is prone to dents.
 This is also a bad choice if you live in an area, like Monmouth County that sees hail, as the hail can damage the copper’s aesthetic.

 After choosing a material (likely aluminum), the customization options are almost endless.
 Black and white are the most common choices, but some people choose to match their siding.
-It’s important to remember that the more custom a color choice, the more expensive it will be.
+It’s important to remember that the more custom the gutter color choice, the more expensive it will be.

 Other options you can choose from include different sizes.
 4″ and 5″ will work for many roofs, but some (especially bigger and steeper roofs that need to collect more water in a heavy rainfall) benefit from 6″ or 7″ “jumbo” gutters.
 A 6″ gutter will collect 40% more water than a 4″ gutter.